The offers that appear on this site are from companies from which MoneyCrashers.com

 The simplest way to set aside money for retirement on your own is through an individual retirement account, or IRA.
 These plans have tax advantages that help you build savings faster.
 They come in two main types: traditional IRAs and Roth IRAs.
-Both of these accounts can be set up through a broker like You Invest by J.P.
-Morgan.
+Both of these accounts can be set up through a broker like E*TRADE.

 A traditional IRA has the same tax advantages as a 401(k).
 You fund it with pre-tax dollars, and the money continues to accumulate tax-free until you reach retirement age, which the IRS currently defines as 59½ years old.
 If you withdraw any money before then, you must pay taxes on it immediately, along with a 10% penalty.
 You’re required to start taking money out — and stop — when you reach age 70½.

 A Roth IRA is like a traditional IRA flipped on its head.
 You fund it with after-tax dollars, but you pay no taxes on the money when you withdraw it.
 You can withdraw the money at any time without paying taxes or penalties, but you can also leave it in the account — and continue to make contributions — as long as you like.

 The IRS sets limits on how much you can contribute to either type of IRA.
 For 2020, the limit is $6,000, plus a “catch-up” contribution of $1,000 if you’re age 50 or older.
 You can open either type of account at any investment firm.
 If you choose an online brokerage, you can set up an IRA in minutes.